Also known as the one side bottlebrush, Calothamnus quadrifidus is a red flowering species.

 This is a species from Western Australia and it requires a very well drained soil to survive.
 Once established it is drought tolerant plant and you will find both upright and prostrate forms.

 Growing well in poor coastal soils, it flowers on old stems.
 It can be tip pruned after flowering to help maintain a more compact shape.

-A position in full sun to a little light shade and a very well drained soil are essential.
+- A position in full sun to a little light shade is important

 Use this in the garden border, as a feature plant for the beautiful flowers, or mass plant as low hedge.

 Propagation is from seed which can be collected and then plated out spring.